CSA-OCP-GER/azure-serverless-bootcamp/README.md

 # Intelligent Cloud Bootcamp - Introduction in serverless applications

-Based on a preDay workshop last year at the MS Ignite in Orlando - we provide this bootcamp to get startet with serverless applications.
+Based on a pre-day workshop last year at the MS Ignite in Orlando - we provide this bootcamp to get startet with serverless applications.
 We leverage Technologies like:

 - Azure Function
 - Azure LogicApps